Haiz (EP): Reissues

 Although there were no features on the original version of the EP, DNCE, Grey, and Zedd made guest appearances on the album's reissues.

 After its initial release, the EP was reissued four times.
 The first digital reissue, released on the 26th of February, doubled as the standard CD release, and replaced the EP version of "Rock Bottom" with the DNCE remix released as a single.
 The second digital reissue, released on the 15th of July, added the original version of "Rock Bottom" as a bonus track and the last track of the EP.
 The third digital reissue added the song "Starving", giving the song's features, Grey and Zedd, production credits on the EP.
 The reissue also moves the original version of "Rock Bottom" to take place before the DNCE remix.

 On the 19th of August, 2016, the fourth reissue was release in Japan.
 The reissue adds five bonus tracks to an alternate version of the third digital reissue's track listing, which moves the original version of "Rock Bottom" to the end of the track listing, similar to the second digital reissue.
-The bonus tracks include a cover of James Bay's "Let It Go", acoustic versions of "Love Myself" and "Hell Nos and Headphones", the Prince Fox track "Fragile", which features Steinfeld, and her breakthrough song, and her cover of Jessie J's "Flashlight", named "Flashlight (Sweet Life Mix)".
+The bonus tracks include a cover of James Bay's "Let It Go", acoustic versions of "Love Myself" and "Hell Nos and Headphones", the Prince Fox track "Fragile", which features Steinfeld, and her breakthrough song, a cover of Jessie J's "Flashlight", named "Flashlight (Sweet Life Mix)".
 The iTunes Store version of this reissue features a remix of "Love Myself" as a bonus track, curated by Toy Armanda and DJ Grind.